 Traveling with a Quantum Salesman

 A traveling salesman may seem like a relic from a bygone era, but the emblematic problem facing this profession hasn’t gone away: what’s the shortest path for visiting multiple cities and then returning home?
 The traveling salesman problem (TSP) can describe many situations, such as the optimization of electric wiring or business scheduling.
 But it becomes computationally intense for a large number of cities or other elements.
-New work by Dominic Moylett and colleagues at the University of Bristol, UK, shows how quantum computing could potentially speed up TSP algorithms.
+New work by Alexandra Moylett and colleagues at the University of Bristol, UK, shows how quantum computing could potentially speed up TSP algorithms.

 There are several ways to help a traveling salesman pick his route.
 The brute force method is to compute the distance for every possible itinerary.
 For cities, this would involve roughly computations, which becomes astronomically large as grows.
 A quantum computer could provide a quadratic speedup by reducing the number of computations to .
 However, recent efforts have come up with “shortcut” classical algorithms that can solve the TSP with less than steps, which is significantly better than the quantum brute force treatment.